 She acknowledged that some might question whether endorsements matter at all.
 But she believes that by making a decision as early as she did, she was able to support Booker’s campaign in a concrete way by speaking publicly about why she supports him.

 Elected officials like Konfrst may consider the political ramifications of endorsing a candidate for president.
-But, Konfrst said that she did not consider her constituents when making her decision because every engaged Iowan—including politicians—make a personal decision in who to support.
+But, Konfrst said that she did not consider her constituents when making her decision because every engaged Iowan—including politicians—makes a personal decision in who to support.

 “For me, it was just a gut decision.
 I wanted to make my voice heard,” Konfrst said.